 Los Angeles Employment Attorney

-The employment attorneys at Pocrass & De Los Reyes advocate for employees whose employers have treated them illegally.
+An employment attorney at Pocrass & De Los Reyes advocates for employees whose employers have treated them illegally.
 We represent employees in matters of:

 - Wrongful Termination

 - Sexual Harassment

 - Overtime Disputes

 - Wage-and-Hour Disputes